Europe Travel Guide: Top Cities, Routes, and Tips

 The Netherlands

 The Netherlands is a fabulous, beautiful country with fields of tulips, windmills, and neat old towns.
-Amsterdam offers world-famous canals with bridges and remarkable architecture.
-Lovers of art will love the museums of Van Gogh and Rembrandt.
+Amsterdam offers world-famous canals, bridges, and remarkable architecture.
+Art lovers will love the museums of Van Gogh and Rembrandt.

 In Delft, tourists love to walk around the old part of town, and there, you can buy exquisite blue and white porcelain from the local factory.
 Bruges has a medieval atmosphere and is still home to a number of lacemakers – the art of lacemaking is part of Dutch heritage.